 When you're ready, unlock the bar and drop it down until it hits the 2x4.
 Then, press it up to the lockout.
 With each rep, have your partner add another 2x4 on top of the first one.
 The idea is to have the stack get continuously taller with each repetition.
 That way, you get to practice the press at different ranges of motion.

-The dumbbell press is the simplest alternative to the pin press.
-The only difference is that you use dumbbells rather than a barbell.There are several extra benefits to using dumbbells rather than a barbell.
-They require you to channel extra strength from your core and other stabilizing muscles.
+The dumbbell floor press is the simplest alternative to the pin press.
+The difference is that you are laying on the floor and use dumbbells rather than a barbell.There are several benefits to the dumbbell floor press, the main being that by laying on the floor you completely remove your legs from the movement.
+This requires you to channel extra strength from your core and other stabilizing muscles.

 With partial rep presses, you only lower your barbell for a portion of the full range of motion required for a bench press.
 They are an alternative to the pin press because they similarly challenge your strength at different ranges of motion.

 To do them, all you need to do is perform a regular bench press with a smaller range of motion.
 To make the exercise the most effective, have the bottom of your press be one of your sticking points.
 That will help improve your strength at that particular spot on the regular bench press.
 Using a spotter is a good idea with this exercise as your triceps are under tension the entire time and may tire quickly.